Alert Routing for Violations

 if "label" not in mutation or "properties" not in mutation:

-raise ValueError("Missing required mutation fields")
+raise ValueError("Missing required mutation fields: label/properties")

 if not isinstance(mutation["properties"], dict):